HPC Computing with CUDA Exercise: Hands-On Lab

 Then edit vectorMult.cu and change it so that instead of storing the sum of A[i] and B[i] in C[i], the program stores the product of A[i] times B[i] in C[i].
 Note that you will need to change:

-How do your results compare to those of Part I --are they similar or different--and why?
+Discuss with your neighbor: How do your results compare to those of Part A --are they similar or different--and why?

-What is the answer to our research question?
+Are you able to answer our research question?

-Let's revisit the same research question again, but using an even more "expensive" operation AND reducing the amount of data we're transferring.
+Let's try again, but using an even more "expensive" operation AND reducing the amount of data we're transferring.
 Square root is a more expensive operation than multiplication, so let's try that.

-As in Part II, clean and make a copy of your vectorMult folder named vectorRoot.
+As in Part B, clean and make a copy of your vectorMult folder named vectorRoot.
 Inside it, rename vectorMult.cu as vectorRoot.cu and modify the Makefile to build vectorRoot.

 Then edit vectorRoot.cu and change it so that it computes the square root of A[i] in C[i].